 Preservation of Wilson is non-profit I.R.S.
 501c3 organization with the mission to recruit new owners to revitalize historic properties that are located in Wilson County.
 Much of our work focuses on vacant and abandoned properties.
-We accept Options to Purchase and when appropriate, we accept property donations.
+We have a Revolving Fund to purchase endangered property, we also use Options to Purchase and when appropriate, we accept property donations.

 - Acquire historic properties and find purchasers willing and able to rehabilitate them.

 - Encourage owner-occupied use as a single family residency or place of business.

 - Support preservation-minded developers seeking real estate investment opportunities.

 - Require all properties to be sold with unique Protective Covenants which will be attached to the Deed and a Rehabilitation Agreement outlining the scope and timeline of work.
 New construction requires a Reconstruction Plan.